Top 10 Deck Styles and How to Choose the Right One for Your Home

 • No direct access from the house

-• May require pathways or landscaping to integrate with the property
+• May require pathways or landscaping to integrate naturally

-• Additional cost for utilities if needed (electricity, water)
+• Additional cost for electrical or utility connections if needed

-Ideal for: Larger properties in Clarkrange or rural Cumberland County areas where homeowners want to create a special gathering space that takes advantage of natural landscape features.
+Ideal for: Larger properties in Clarkrange or rural Cumberland County where homeowners want a special gathering space that takes advantage of natural landscape features.

 8. Pool Deck